- Free Kindle books to learn German: Classic Literature

 Literary classics aren’t your thing?
 No problem, there are tons of free contemporary titles available for free every day.

-You will be redirected to the Amazon Kindle bestseller list containing both paid titles (Top 100) and free titles (Top 100 gratis).
+There you will see both paid titles (Top 100) and free titles (Top 100 gratis) from a variety of genres.
 In order to access free Kindle books in German click on Top 100 gratis.

-By clicking on the categories on the far left side, you can browse through every possible sub-genre from financial guide books to zombie slayer and romance ebooks, all free Kindle books in German.
+By clicking on the categories on the far left side, you can browse through every possible sub-genre from financial guide books to science fiction, zombie slayer and romance ebooks, all free Kindle books in German.
+There are even comics, graphic novels and mangas.
+If you’re not exactly sure what these categories refer to, you can also change the language of Amazon.de to English so it’ll be easier to parse.
+Here’s how it works:

-IMPORTANT INFORMATION FOR NON-GERMAN CUSTOMERS: After selecting one of the free German Kindle books and opening its detail page on Amazon.de, you might have to switch back to your default Kindle store (e.g. Amazon.com or Amazon.co.uk)
+IMPORTANT INFORMATION FOR NON-GERMAN CUSTOMERS: After selecting one of the free German Kindle books and opening its detail page on Amazon.de, you might see a message that the “title is not available in your country” or something similar.
+In this case you’ll to have to switch back to your default Kindle store (e.g. Amazon.com or Amazon.co.uk)

 Here’s how you do that: